For female patients:

 weakness or heaviness in legs

-cold, gray skin
+cold, gray, or pale skin

 slow or irregular heartbeat